neilellis/blog/source/_posts/dollar.md

 </div>

-And then we can query that JSON using Dollar, in much the same way you woukd in jQuery.
+And then we can query that JSON using Dollar, in much the same way you would in jQuery.

 ``` Java
 String name = profile.$("name").$$();